Severe Foraminal Stenosis

 During the mild and moderate stages of foraminal stenosis,treatment options often will include gentle exercise and stretching, and can then graduate to over-the-counter or prescription pain medications and steroidal injections.
 Common spinal conditions, such as degenerative disc disease, bulging discs, spinal osteoarthritis or herniated discs can all contribute to severe foraminal stenosis, which can manifest as lumbar foraminal stenosis (in the lower back), cervical foraminal stenosis (in the upper back), or thoracic foraminal stenosis (in the middle back).
 By the time the condition has worsened and a physician has diagnosed you with severe foraminal stenosis, traditional open back surgery may be the only treatment option offered to you.

 Keep the following issues in mind when considering traditional open spine foraminal stenosis surgery:

 - A 5- to 6-inch incision is made in order to access the area of the spine affected

 - Constricting bone matter and other tissue is removed

 - Open spinal fusion surgery often follows, which may include bone grafts or rods, to stabilize the spinal column

 Coping with severe foraminal stenosis does not have to be a way of life.
 If conservative treatment options cannot relieve your debilitating pain and you want to avoid the lengthy recovery time of an open back procedure, let the medical team at Laser Spine Institute review your case.
 Our minimally invasive procedures can help you find relief from chronic pain.
-Contact Laser Spine Institute today for a complimentary review of your MRI or CT scan.
+Contact Laser Spine Institute today for your MRI or CT scan review.